St. Matthew's Church. Wood Lane, Chapel Allerton, Leeds, United Kingdom LS7 3QF

 Funerals she will greet the family and mourners handing out order of service sheets and then clear up after everyone has left.

-Like Nick, my fellow new Churchwarden, I have been a parishioner at St. Matthew's for many years.
+Like Fred, my fellow Churchwarden, I have been a parishioner at St. Matthew's for many years.
 My parents brought me as a baby for baptism, I still have the cards my parents received on each of the first five anniversaries.
 One of my earliest memories would be attending Sunday School which was held in the school on Woodland Lane.
 Aged ten I graduated to become a "junior Church goer" as stated in the Holy Communion Service Booklet given to me by Cannon Shields to mark the event.
 Almost nine years later I received my second Holy Communion Service Booklet this time signed by Bill Snelson on the occasion of my Confirmation here at St. Matthew's.

 More recently I have helped with Junior Church for over twenty five years, though not continuously.
 I remember the Meeting Room being built and am excited about our wonderful church building being further utilised by the local community by our new Community Meeting Space.